ladybug-tools/spider-rad-resources/radiance-resources/radiance-links.md

 # Radiance Links

-_As with an software of this antiquity, there is a large corpora of reading material available online.
+_As with any software of this antiquity, there is a large corpora of reading material available online.
 Trying to put this material in a timeline or arriving at canonical descriptions is a jub better left to the historian of the future.
 In the meantime the following is a work-in-progress._

 ## Descriptions